GoodrichGames/ManaSource-Site/README.md

-# ManaSource-Site
+## Getting Started

-Repository for the Mana Source website https://goodrichgames.github.io/ManaSource-Site/
+This is the codebase for the Mana Source website.